Lexus UX review

 The Lexus UX hybrid is good to drive, economical and should be easy to live with, too

-Based on our experience, the Lexus UX is a compelling alternative to the best compact SUVs you can buy.
-The styling is daring and different, the interior is finished to the usual Lexus high standards, and it’s packed with an impressive array of safety equipment.
+Based on our experience, the Lexus UX is an interesting alternative to the best compact SUVs you can buy.
+The styling is daring and different, the interior is finished to the usual Lexus high standards, and it’s loaded with an impressive array of safety equipment.

-Lexus practically invented the premium crossover when it launched the RX in 1998, but the luxury brand was a little late to the compact SUV party and slow to get an all-electric model to market.
-Even so, Lexus launched its NX back in 2014, the UX three years later and three years after that production of its first-ever all-electric car (the UX 300 e) finally started.
+Lexus practically invented the premium crossover when it launched the RX in 1998, but the luxury brand was a little late to the compact SUV party and slow to get an EV to market.
+Even so, Lexus launched its NX back in 2014, the UX three years later and three years after that production of its first-ever electric car – the UX 300e – finally started.

-It’s based on an adaptation of Toyota’s TNGA platform (called GA-C in Lexus speak), which means it shares its underpinnings with the Toyota Prius and Toyota C-HR.
-Thanks to the high-voltage electronics assisting the petrol engine, all UX models promise good fuel consumption and low tailpipe emissions.
+The UX is based on an adaptation of Toyota’s TNGA platform (called GA-C in Lexus speak), which means it shares its underpinnings with the Toyota Prius and Toyota C-HR.
+Thanks to the high-voltage electronics assisting the petrol engine, all UX models promise good fuel consumption, although tailpipe emissions aren't able to compete with figures from plug-in hybrid rivals.

-The UX will reward keen drivers with tight body control, plenty of grip, sharp steering and a composed ride.
-Even the standard-fit CVT transmission feels smooth and linear in the UX.
 In typical Lexus fashion, the level of standard specification is high, including a comprehensive array of active and passive safety devices.
 There are three grades (aka trim levels) to choose from: UX, F Sport and Takumi, plus a number of optional extra packs.
-Prices start from around £30,000, but rise to £53,000 for the flagship battery-powered model.
+Prices start from just under £35,000, but rise to more than £57,000 for the flagship battery-powered model.

 In this review